sepiabrown/dotfiles/README.md

+# Dotfiles & Configs
-# personal dotfiles used with NixOS configured on "mate+xmonad"
+Personal dotfiles and configs used with NixOS configured on "mate+xmonad"